polyphony-chat/docs/SPECIFICATION.md

 In addition to the terminology found in the glossary located at the end of this document, the following terminology is used throughout this document:

-- **Message, Messages**: In the context of this protocol specification, a **message** is any piece of data sent by a client that is intended to be identifiable as being sent by a specific user.
+- **Message, Messages**: In the context of this protocol specification, a **message** is any piece of data sent by a client that is intended to be identifiable as being sent by a specific actor.
 To qualify as a "message", this piece of data must also, at any point in time, and also if only briefly, be visible to other users or to the unauthenticated public.
 Examples of things that would qualify as messages include:
-    - A message sent to another user in a chat application
+    - A message sent to another actor in a chat application
     - A post on a social media platform
     - A "like" interaction on a social media platform
     - Reaction emojis in Discord-like chat applications
     - Group join or leave messages
-    - Reporting a post or user, if the report is not anonymous
+    - Reporting a post or actor, if the report is not anonymous

 Terminology not specified in this section or in the glossary has been defined somewhere else in this document.